Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Indoor Cats; Visitor Suggestions

 Our two Main Coon brothers are definitely indoor boys.
-We saw early on that they were more lovers than fighters when they never even bothered to flee when …
+We saw early on that they were more lovers than fighters when they never even bothered to flee …

 Top of Keeping Maine Coon Cats Indoors